WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ### AppConfig

-- somewhat an alternative to the `SSM`

-* think **SSM but with rolling deployment options** (including rollback)
+- think **SSM but with rolling deployment options** (including rollback)

-- there is a neat _extension_ which runs HTTP endpoint which acts as a caching layer between your lambda and the _AppConfig_ service.
+* there is a neat _extension_ which runs HTTP endpoint which acts as a caching layer between your lambda and the _AppConfig_ service

+- your **configuration** can be **validated against a _JSON Schema_**

+* the deployment of a configuration can be tied to an alarm.
+If the alarm fires, the deployment will be rolled back

+- there are multiple deployment strategies you could use.
+You could also create a custom one

 ### AWS Firewall Manager